Fairy Changelings: Babies Taken by Fairies & Bridget Cleary

 Why Were Humans Replaced with Fairy Changelings?

 But why would fairies steal human children and leave their own?
 Some said fairies envied human children because of their beauty.
 While others said fairies stole human children to raise as their own and then use in their evil doings later on.
 Still others believed the fairies replaced human children with fairy changelings so that their babies would be fed and cared for by rich human beings.
 Then they would return to take the fairy changeling once it had grown big and strong.
+But the fairies didn’t just steal babies, they were known to abduct adults…people they felt had a particular skill they could use.
+People they thought might be magical in nature.

 Safeguarding Babies and Mothers from the Fairies